 HTML Element Hover Fade Effect using CSS

-In the previous tutorial, we have seen about how to apply the fade-in fade-away effect on an HTML element using jQuery.
-In this tutorial, we are going to replicate the same effect without using jQuery or any other Javascript functions.
+In the previous tutorial, we have seen how to apply the fade-in fade-away effect on an HTML element using jQuery.
+This tutorial will replicate the same effect without using jQuery or any other Javascript functions.

-In this example, we are doing this in CSS by changing the opacity with hover property.
-By using CSS, the fade effects can not be provided with the jQuery slow, fast animation effect as we have in the previous tutorial demo.
+In this example, we do this in CSS by changing the opacity with the hover property.
+Using CSS, the fade effects can not be provided with the jQuery slow, fast animation effect as we have in the previous tutorial demo.

 Simple Code to Create Hover Fade Effect in CSS

-This short and simple code can do the image element fading by using CSS properties.
-In this code, we are having a list of image elements.
-We are changing these elements opacity on mouse-over by using the CSS hover property.
+This short and simple code can fade the image element by using CSS properties.
+In this code, we have a list of image elements.
+We are changing these elements’ opacity on mouse-over using the CSS hover property.

 <html>